luna8418/photo-search/README.md

 I've decided to use graphql client for querying the api and mobx for the state management.
 And it also toke me sometime to find the ui library.
 The component `PhotoApp` is more in a mobx way but should be a dumb component and easier for testing.
 This toke me a bit long to finish, so did not have much time to improve it.
 The places could be improved:
 - Make `PhotoApp` dumb(representational) component and wrap with mobx' observer after
 - Improve unit test
-- Improve webpack config to antd css could imported from the code
+- Improve webpack config so antd css could imported from the code
 - Deploy to somewhere like github pages or S3

 ## Libraries used